 - Yes.
 “Ban the Box” is the battle cry used in support of eliminating the question whether an applicant has been convicted of a crime from all job applications.
 Proponents claim that certain protected classifications have a higher rate of criminal conviction.
 They argue that the elimination of applicants due to a criminal conviction without other consideration may create an actionable discriminatory failure to hire claim under Title VII.

-There is some opposition to these laws but the best practice is to remove the question from an application and run a criminal background check on only the “finalist” candidates.
-These actions will show that the employer strongly considered the candidate and provide evidence that the employer did not use a criminal conviction as a pretext to discriminate against someone based upon their race, color or national origin.
+There is some opposition to these laws but the best practice is to remove the question from an application and only run a criminal background check on only the “finalist” candidates after reading this article and considering the risks described.
+These actions will show that the employer strongly considered the candidate and provided evidence that the employer did not use a criminal conviction as a pretext to discriminate against someone based upon their race, color or national origin.

 Here is the entire EEOC guidance if you want to learn more: http://www.eeoc.gov/laws/guidance/arrest_conviction.cfm#VB3